It’s Not Just for Men Anymore!

 As for testosterone’s medical and scientific history, there is no doubt that it is riddled with horror stories of side effects.
 However, many of today’s practitioners are unaware that those side effects were associated with synthetic testosterone-like drugs, not bioidentical testosterone.

-- Eugene Shippen, MD, and William Fryer, The Testosterone Syndrome: The Critical Factor for Energy, Health & Sexuality — Reversing the Male Menopause, M. Evans and Company, Inc., New York, 1998.
+- Shippen E, Fryer W. The Testosterone Syndrome: The Critical Factor for Energy, Health & Sexuality — Reversing the Male Menopause.
+New York, NY: M. Evans and Company, Inc.; 1998.